15 things you owned as a child which could be worth thousands

 One potential danger with toy collection becoming so popular is that if two thirds of the country's attic spaces are stuffed with the same items, it's less likely that they'll become of any value.

-It’s worth doing your research on what is likely to be considered rare in future, and if you're taking this really seriously, even seeking advice from an expert to see how your collection is faring.
+If you're taking this really seriously, you could even seek advice from an expert to see how your collection is faring.

 Don't forget to take a look through any collections your parents might have too, as you never know what sort of cash you could unwittingly be storing in the attic!